 Yesterday, a friend of mine discovered that his wife had been having an affair for 2 months.

-I reached out to support him and he wrote me back saying that he didn’t understand why it had happened.
-He writes:
+I reached out to support him and he wrote to me back saying that he didn’t understand why it had happened.
+He wrote:

 Thank you for your support.
 I feel like shit.

 I don’t understand why it happened.
 We had some usual routine problems, but nothing big enough to trigger her cheating for 2 months.

 She says she’s sorry, that she was stupid and didn’t value what she had… all that crap.

 I’ve decided to divorce and move on with my life.

 You can feel the grief and hurt in his words, especially in his decision to divorce.